kaakaa/pflenker.github.io/_drafts/the-issue-with-communication.md

 This demonstrates nicely how even under the best possible circumstances - everybody is listening attentively, and actively trying to understand what you are saying - communication still can fail.
 The willingness to communicate and understand is simply not enough for effective communication.

+This means that in any complex discussion, where we are leaving the realm of social consensus, we have to be patient and actively work on creating a common understanding of what the other might be trying to say, and offer what we think we have understood back to the discussion for validation.